 Sharpening pencils & Recommendations

-Here are just a few of the sharpeners I have picked out mostly from online searches but also products used for my own pencil work.
-In this section I will offer some information on each which may offer you some helpful advice on which sharpener(s) may be most suitable for you.
+Here are just a few of the sharpeners we have picked out mostly from online searches but also products used in our own pencil work.
+In this section we offer some information on each which may offer you some helpful advice on which sharpener(s) may be most suitable for you.
 Click on any of the tabs below the picture to find out more about each - scroll left and right to view all 10 tabs.

 The most common pencil sharpener around, and usually found in novelty sharpeners that will have these plastic sharpeners embedded inside them somewhere.
 We recognise these most probably from childhood, when most pencil sets came with a pencil sharpener, a little safer than a metal pencil sharpener for little ones but pretty useless for quality pencils.